SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

     ??? success "Solution"

-        `optimizer.zero_grad()` is in charge of zeroring the gradient.
-If this is not done, then gradients would accumulate over the steps leading to exploding gradients. `loss.backward()` is in charge of calculating the gradients.
+        `optimizer.zero_grad()` is in charge of zeroing the gradient.
+If this is not done, then gradients would accumulate over the steps, leading to exploding gradients. `loss.backward()` is in charge of calculating the gradients.
 If this is not done, then the gradients will not be calculated and the optimizer will not be able to update the weights. `optimizer.step()` is in charge of updating the weights.
 If this is not done, then the weights will not be updated and the model will not learn anything.